not-anton/not-anton.github.io/client/README.md

 ## Terms of Use

-This project is provided as-is for non-commercial use only.
-By using this app, you agree not to use it for commercial purposes without a commercial license.
-See LICENSE for details.
+- This project is licensed under the MIT License.
+See the [LICENSE](../LICENSE) file for details.